FarBeyondDriven/multi-openvpn-tinyproxy/README.md

 ```

 ### tinyproxy
 You should have already setup `tinyproxy` so you can successfully start up an instance.
-Only refering to `tinyproxy` here, but the setup cat easily be used and changed for any proxy you use.
+Only refering to `tinyproxy` here, but the setup can easily be used and changed for any proxy you use.

 ```
 /path/to/tinyproxy -c /path/to/your/tinyproxy.conf